Relial/cardamom-loader/README.md

 ## Overview

 Loads plugins from a folder placed next to the executable.
-Folder name can be set in cardamom-loader.toml and defaults to "plugins".
+Folder name can be set in cardamom-loader.toml and defaults to "cardamom".

 Optionally opens a console window.